AUEB-BALab/fsmove/README.md

 `Exec[download]` produces the file `/tmp/al-agent`,
 while `Package[al-agent]` consumes the same file.
 For debugging purposes,
-`FSMove` also reports the system call and the corresponding line in the resulting `alertlogin-al_agent.strace` file.
+`FSMoVe` also reports the system call and the corresponding line in the resulting `alertlogin-al_agent.strace` file.
 For example, `( open at line 54333 )`